Guitar-Sound-Processing/GSP/gsp_daisy/Chain.md

 The effect switch acts like a by-pass: if turned on (*s* = 1) the effect is active in chain.
 Otherwise, when *s* = 0, the effect is disabled and the signal is by-passed through the chain.

-To include, delete, or change the effect order in the current chain, please refer to the *c* parameter in the [Effect Command](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects.md) documentation.
+To include, delete, or change the effect position in the current chain, please refer to the *c* parameter in the [Effect Command](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects.md) documentation.

 Here are some examples of chain command output: